What is Title IX?

 - access to aid when their health or security of person is threatened or damaged in any way

-Take an active roll in increasing your safety as well as the safety of those around you!
+Take an active role in increasing your safety as well as the safety of those around you!